jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-##### Listing 9-9: Using fs::read_to_string instead of opening and then reading the file
+##### Using fs::read_to_string instead of opening and then reading the file

 Reading a file into a string is a fairly common operation, so Rust provides the convenient `fs::read_to_string` function that opens the file, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
 Of course, using `fs::read_to_string` doesn’t give us the opportunity to explain all the error handling, so we did it the longer way first.

 #### The ?
 Operator Can Only Be Used in Functions That Return Result

-The `?` operator can only be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in Listing 9-6\.
+The `?` operator can only be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in the example with code causing error on match.
 The part of the `match` that requires a return type of `Result` is `return Err(e)`, so the return type of the function must be a `Result` to be compatible with this `return`.

 Let’s look at what happens if we use the `?` operator in the `main` function, which you’ll recall has a return type of `()`: